Kenji11/aivideo/TDD-tasks-3.md

 - [ ] Verify cost calculation remains accurate (sum of all image costs)
 - [ ] Verify all images are generated correctly
 - [ ] Test error handling with simulated failures

+**Expected Results:**
+- Worker with `--concurrency=4` should be able to handle many more than 4 videos concurrently
+- Orchestrator should return immediately without blocking
+- Chain should execute phases automatically in sequence
+- Parallel beat generation should significantly reduce Phase 2 time

 ---